Campus is open for worship

 What about other ministries?

-Why would we risk reopening since there’s not a vaccine for COVID-19 yet?
+Why would we risk reopening since there’s not an official vaccine for COVID-19 yet?

 For many people, worshipping with others is central to their spiritual and personal wellbeing.
 For others, it’s even a matter of obedience.
 Throughout time and space, Christians have expressed a high value for corporate worship (worshipping together as a body).
 In many places today, Christians are so convicted about the importance of worshipping together that they put themselves at great risk to do so.
 After more than ten weeks of suspending in-person worship in order to flatten the curve, we must allow people to resume worshipping God according to their deepest core values, even though there are risks involved.
 To quote Peter and the other apostles, “We must obey God rather than men!”
 (Acts 5:29).